Chapter 32 - Environmental Impact Statement (EIS)

 Under the NEPA-only EIS annotated outline, discussion of cumulative impacts may be placed in either of two places, on a case-by-case basis.
 Cumulative impacts affecting a limited number of resources should be addressed under the relevant topical headings within the "Affected Environment" section.
 A more complex and comprehensive cumulative impact analysis should be placed in a separate "Cumulative Impact" chapter.
 For further information, see "Cumulative Impacts," below.

 The Council on Environmental Quality (CEQ) NEPA guidance encourages conciseness in EIS documents (40 CFR 1502.7).
 The preparation of a DEIS calls for the exercise of judgment in dealing with questions of relevance, emphasis and organization.
 The level of the discussion should be commensurate with the scale of the proposed project and the impact.
 Exhibits (charts, tables, maps and other graphics) are useful in reducing the amount of narrative required.
 Such exhibits should be technically accurate and of high quality.
 The adequacy of a DEIS, in the end, is measured by its functional usefulness in decision making, not by its size or amount of detail.
 Technical information and studies developed to analyze impacts are summarized in the document and/or incorporated by reference.
 These technical studies, which support the DEIS, are not environmental documents under NEPA; however, they are a part of the environmental compliance record and are public documents.
-For information on alternative development for an EIS, please see the Alternatives Analysis Frequently Asked Questions.
+For information on alternative development for an EIS, please see the Alternatives Analysis Frequently Asked Questions and the In-Depth Questions and Answers on the changes to 23 U.S.C. § 139 as they relate to FHWA, FRA, and FTA projects.

 The Caltrans annotated NEPA-only EIS Outline specifies standard appendices that should be included in all EIS documents.
 These include: